nightowl2626/winnie/README.md

 Because it is not just “chat with a fashion bot.”

 Winnie sees garments, remembers your closet, tracks what you actually wear, saves what you are missing, and helps you make decisions while shopping in the real world.

+Read more about the motivation and story behind Winnie [here](https://devpost.com/software/winnie-your-wardrobe-os).